List of Billboard Easy Listening number ones of 1967

-Two singles in 1967 had the unusual distinction of reaching number one on the Easy Listening chart but failing to enter the Hot 100 at all.
-Both "It's Such a Pretty World Today" by Andy Russell and "Cold" by John Gary were Easy Listening chart-toppers but did not achieve sufficient crossover success to even reach number 100 on the Hot 100.
-It would be more 30 years before another song would top the AC listing but fail to register on the Hot 100 despite being eligible to do so.
+In contrast to the song by the Sinatras which was both an easy listening and pop number one, both "It's Such a Pretty World Today" by Andy Russell and "Cold" by John Gary were Easy Listening chart-toppers but did not achieve sufficient crossover success to chart on the Hot 100 at all.
+It would be more than 30 years before another song would top the Easy Listening/Adult Contemporary listing but fail to register on the Hot 100 despite being eligible to do so.
 Russell's chart-topper came just two months after a recording of the same song by Wynn Stewart had reached number one on the Hot Country Singles chart.
-"Cold" was the final number one of the year and would prove to be Gary's only Easy Listening chart-topper and his final entry on any Billboard chart.
+"Cold" was the final number one of the year and would prove to be Gary's only Easy Listening chart-topper; after it exited the Easy Listening chart he never achieved another entry on either that listing or the Hot 100.